 - There is no guarantee that services can be provided.
-Snow Angels are dependant on resources, the severity of the storm, the number of volunteers available and the priority needs of other callers.
+Snow Angels are dependent on resources, the severity of the storm, the number of volunteers available and the priority needs of other callers.

 - Requests for assistance should only be made in the event of a winter storm, with an accumulation of 5 or more centimetres of snow.

-- If possible, please contact the Snow Angel organizations nearest to you in advance of a snowfall event so that they can arrange resources to assist you in a timely manner.
+- If possible, please contact the Snow Angel Coordinator nearest to you in advance of a snowfall event so that they can arrange resources to assist you in a timely manner.

 Snow Angels do not pick-up or deliver medication or groceries, however most of the larger pharmacies and grocery stores do provide this service.
 Please contact your nearest pharmacy of grocery store for assistance.